AIModelShare/aimodelshare/aimodelshare/documentation/source/create_credentials.rst

 Create an AI Model Share account by going `HERE <https://www.modelshare.org/login>`_ and following the prompts.

-*Are you just using your credentials to submit models to a pre-existing competition?
+*Are you just using your credentials to submit models to a pre-existing playground competition or experiment?
 You're done!*
 Get started with any of the :ref:`Model Submission notebooks <example_notebooks>`.